 In the annual Which? supermarkets survey, more than 3,800 Aldi customers rated the retailer on everything from queuing time to the quality of its food and value for money.
 This enabled us to work out a customer score as well as star ratings for individual categories.

-As well as accessing the supermarket scores, logging in or joining Which? will enable you to see how Aldi products fared when we reviewed products including champagne, cheese, and cleaning products, such as washing-up liquid and dishwasher tablets.
+As well as accessing the supermarket scores, or will enable you to see how Aldi products fared when we reviewed products including champagne, cheese, and cleaning products, such as washing-up liquid and dishwasher tablets.

 The German discounter – which opened its first UK store in Birmingham in 1990 – has grown rapidly and has overtaken the Co-op to become the UK’s fifth-largest supermarket by market share.